RN to BSN Academic Planning

 and the prerequisite requirements for entry to the Nursing Program.

 requirements for the BSN program and course

-- UH Hilo admission application forms are available here.
+- Admission application forms are available from the UH Hilo Admissions Office.
 You must fill out a UH Hilo admission application form, with a fee to send to UH-Hilo Admissions by the deadline indicated.
 You must choose pre-nursing in the section for the major.
 For online applicants, indicate in the comment section: “DL pre-nursing”.
 The DL letters are critical for UH Hilo to identify you as being an online student.
 It would be wise to contact an admissions counselor at firstname.lastname@example.org or the RN to BSN coordinator Jeanie Flood at email@example.com.

 - Request all official transcripts to be sent to UH-Hilo Admissions Office at 200 W Kawili St., Hilo, HI 96720.
 Your transcripts will be evaluated only after UH Hilo receives your admission application.
 If you have a foreign diploma or transcript, be warned that the evaluation process might take a longer time.